 Black Alder will also prefer moist soil conditions so that it will do great planted around lakes and ponds.

 Does The Plant Bear Fruit?
 The Black Alder tree has beautiful green leaves that bear seed-like fruit.
-The fruit on the tree are egg-shaped cones.
+The fruit on the tree is egg-shaped cones.
 The fruit reaches full maturity in October.
-The edges of the leaves are shiny with a serrated margin.
+The edges of the sheets are shiny with a serrated margin.
 The plant produces a flower called catkin.
 Do They Multiply?
 The tree does multiply through the seeds it produces.
 The plant can live in extremely hot or cold temperatures.
 However, in the wild, they are seen near water.
 How Does the Black Alder Tree Look?
 The Black Alder tree has a grand stature.
 The tree is 50' tall and approximately 4'' tall.
 The leaves and branches have a pyramid shape.
 The tree trunk is slim and grayish once it reaches maturity.
-The trunk is long, smooth and grand.
+The tree is long, smooth and grand.
 The butterflies, birds and deer feed on its fruit.
 The roots add nutrients to the soil.

 Black Alder is great for the animals and the earth.